fish-shell/fish-shell/sphinx_doc_src/faq.rst

     end

-You can also use the Web configuration tool, `fish_config <cmds/fish_config.html>`__, to preview and choose from a gallery of sample prompts.
+You can also use the Web configuration tool, :ref:`fish_config <cmd-fish_config>`, to preview and choose from a gallery of sample prompts.

 How do I run a command from history?